D3jag0re/bastion-host/README.md

 - Terraform was hanging in GitHub Actions, ran locally and got the errors.
 Also was hanging due to not specifying token in plan command.
 - Also hanging and had to specify "-input=false \" in order for it to `stop waiting for an input` as I did not configure the multiple keys correctly
 - leading and trailing `/` still haunt me ...
+- So rsync/scp had me running in circles.
+But again, took a step back, re-evaluated the approach and got it in a reasonable amount of time.
+- Whitespace after a newline `\` can cause issues